DF210 - Building an Investigation with EnCase OnDemand

 - Microsoft® Windows operating system is recommended.

-***Passport students may only be registered in two (2) OnDemand courses concurrently
+***Security Edition Subscription holders may only be registered in two (2) Training OnDemand courses concurrently

 You are registering for an online class.
-EnCase OnDemand Courses can be accessed online 24/7.
+EnCase Training OnDemand courses can be accessed online 24/7.

 TERMS & CONDITIONS

 Training materials for this course, including the DF210 – Building an Investigation with EnCase OnDemand student manual, will be sent electronically.
-MANUALS ARE AVAILABLE ONLY ELECTRONICALLY.
-PHYSICAL COPIES OF MANUALS ARE NOT AVAILABLE WITH TRAINING OnDEMAND COURSES.
+MANUALS ARE AVAILABLE ONLY IN NON-PRINTABLE TIMED (1-YEAR) EBOOK FORMAT.
+PHYSICAL COPIES OF MANUALS ARE NOT AVAILABLE FOR TRAINING OnDEMAND COURSES.